Home » Trigger Point Pain Patterns » Lower Extremity Pain » Hip Pain » Pain Around the Crest of the Hip

 Been There, Fixed That

 This is one of the trigger points that bothered me in my 20s and early 30s.
-I remember how it would shoot around the hip and into the groin when I would step out of the car, onto one foot.
+I remember how it would shoot around the hip and into the groin when I would step out of the car onto one foot.
 It made me think that there was some internal organ problem.
-I would be so relieved when my massage therapist or chiropractor would work on me and the whole pattern would go away.
+I would be so relieved when my massage therapist or chiropractor worked on me, and the whole pattern would disappear.

 How You Activate and Intensify This Pain Pattern